This page is referenced by:

 Failure to participate in Forum discussions will lose you points!!
 Students are expected to contribute each week to all Forum discussions.
 Forum discussions are allocated 30 points on your final grade.
 Failure to contribute to more than TWO weekly forums will be penalized 1.5 out of the 30 points per late or missed week thereafter.
 Late Forum posts will not be accepted for credit.

-We will provide you detailed instructions for Forum discussions via Sakai Messages.
+We will provide you detailed instructions for Forum discussions via Brightspace Announcements.

 (check the section on important dates in the relevant online University calendar)